Fiskebørnehave

 Build a fish nursery

 When you collect a bucket of oyster shells, mussels, small rinsed sticks, beach-dried bladderwrack and a few dead crabs and beach stones, you actually have enough natural materials to build a fish nursery.
+This material must then be collected inside the purpose-built fish nursery.

 See how we build fish nurseries